slatedocs/slate/source/includes/_latest_reviews.md

 A personnel can review multiple versions of a project, and you can use this endpoint to access their review for the latest version of the project.

-Reviews will only be found once reviews have been requested for a version.
+Reviews will only be found once personnel have been added to the project and reviews have been requested for this version of the project.
+If you add a personnel to a project after reviews have been requested for that version, a review will automatically be created.

+A review can have the state of requested, accepted or rejected.
+Reviews that have been accepted will have a corresponding signature.

 ## Viewing latest reviews for a project